 - Visa Debit or Debit Mastercard

-If you submit your application by email and payment is required, you must mail your payment to:
+If you submit your application by email and payment is required, you must either pay through the application form by selecting “pay online” or mail your payment to:

 Ministry of the Environment, Conservation and Parks

 Client Services and Permissions Branch